searxng/searxng/docs/dev/translation.rst

 - ``translation/*/messages.po`` files, nothing else.

-.. _SearXNG Weblate workflow:
+.. _Zhensa Weblate workflow:

 .. figure:: translation.svg

-   SearXNG's PR workflow to be in sync with Weblate
+   Zhensa's PR workflow to be in sync with Weblate

-Sync from *origin* to *weblate*: using ``make weblate.push.translations`` For each commit on the ``master`` branch of SearXNG *origin* the GitHub job :origin:`babel / Update translations branch
+Sync from *origin* to *weblate*: using ``make weblate.push.translations`` For each commit on the ``master`` branch of Zhensa *origin* the GitHub job :origin:`babel / Update translations branch
   <.github/workflows/integration.yml>` checks for updated translations.